After studying this chapter, you will be able to

 The sensory pathway for audition travels along the vestibulocochlear nerve, which synapses with neurons in the cochlear nuclei of the superior medulla.
 Within the brain stem, input from either ear is combined to extract location information from the auditory stimuli.
 Whereas the initial auditory stimuli received at the cochlea strictly represent the frequency—or pitch—of the stimuli, the locations of sounds can be determined by comparing information arriving at both ears.

 Sound localization is a feature of central processing in the auditory nuclei of the brain stem.
 Sound localization is achieved by the brain calculating the interaural time difference and the interaural intensity difference.
-A sound originating from a specific location will arrive at each ear at different times, unless the sound is directly in front of the listener.
-If the sound source is slightly to the left of the listener, the sound will arrive at the left ear microseconds before it arrives at the right ear (Figure 2.
+A sound originating from a specific location will arrive at each ear at different times unless the sound is directly in front of the listener.
+If the sound source is slight to the left of the listener, the sound will arrive at the left ear microseconds before it arrives at the right ear (Figure 2.
 Auditory Brain Stem Mechanisms of Sound Localizations).
 This time difference is an example of an interaural time difference.
 Also, the sound will be slightly louder in the left ear than in the right ear because some of the sound waves reaching the opposite ear are blocked by the head.
 This is an example of an interaural intensity difference.

 Auditory processing continues on to a nucleus in the midbrain called the inferior colliculus.
 Axons from the inferior colliculus project to two locations, the thalamus and the superior colliculus.
 The medial geniculate nucleus of the thalamus receives the auditory information and then projects that information to the auditory cortex in the temporal lobe of the cerebral cortex.
 The superior colliculus receives input from the visual and somatosensory systems, as well as the ears, to initiate stimulation of the muscles that turn the head and neck toward the auditory stimulus.